sunsibar/docs-software_devel/book/software_devel/35_ros/02_duckiebot.md

 ## ROS Version

 The version of ROS we are running on the duckiebots is ROS Kinetic.
-The current long term service version is ROS Melodic however it is quite new and not as well documented as Kinetic which will be supported until April 2021.
-You can install Melodic on your personal laptop and will be able to communicate with the duckiebot but may have issues building the duckiebot software on your own laptop.
+The current long term service version is ROS Melodic however it is quite new and not as well documented as Kinetic which will still be supported until April 2021.
+If you install Melodic on your personal laptop you will be able to communicate with the duckiebot but you might have issues building the duckiebot software on your own laptop. ***Using Ubuntu 16 and ROS Kinetic is highly recommended***.

 ## ROS Installation